Anna Calvi (album): History

 The debut album's material had been written in Anna Calvi's parents' attic, using eight-track equipment.
 Of Rob Ellis, best known for his work with PJ Harvey, she said:

 He’s old-school rock‘n roll… you know, 'Hit the drums harder!'
 Which I love.
 We both share a love of classical music...he loves the same composers as I do.
 So I didn’t have to explain what I meant when I said that I wanted a guitar or a shaker to sound like an orchestra.
 It was great to find someone who understood.

 Calvi herself said she was proud with the album and picked out two songs where she felt she'd got close to what she ultimately wanted to achieve: "Love Won’t Be Leaving" (noted for microscopic sound detailisation) and "The Devil".
 "I see music very visually.
 And I want the music itself to express the story as much, if not more, than the lyrics.
 I think I achieved that on Love Won’t Be Leaving," she commented on the former.
 As for the latter, "It’s a good example of how I wanted to make the guitar sound like another instrument.
 I wanted the middle-section to sound like the strings on a Hitchcock soundtrack.
 It crescendos towards an explosion, but in a real and honest way.
 It's not about bravado," she added.

 Singles

-"Blackout" with the cover of Surrender (classic Neapolitan song, originally Torna a Surriento, adapted for Elvis Presley in 1961 by Doc Pomus and Mort Shuman, with lyrics by Claude Aveling) was released as the first single from the album on 21 March 2011 and was debuted on Pitchfork in the US.
+"Blackout" (backed with the cover of “Surrender” - a classic Neapolitan song, originally “Torna a Surriento”, adapted for Elvis Presley in 1961 by Doc Pomus and Mort Shuman, with lyrics by Claude Aveling) was released as the first single from the album on 21 March 2011 and was debuted on Pitchfork in the US.

 "Desire" was the second single (backed with a reworking of Leonard Cohen's "Joan of Arc") and was released on 20 June 2011.
 The track was available on 7" (RUG412) and via digital download (RUG412D).

 "Suzanne & I" (backed with the cover of the Shirelles "Baby It's You") was released as the third single from the album on 12 September 2011.